geostyler/geostyler/CONTRIBUTING.md

 ## Changing code and documentation

-This guide covers contributing to the main version of GeoStyler source code which is the master branch.
+This guide covers contributing to the main version of GeoStyler source code which is the main branch.
 It assumes that you have some very basic knowledge of Git and GitHub, but if you don't just go through some tutorial online.